grafana/mimir/tutorials/play-with-grafana-mimir/README.md

    docker-compose kill mimir-3
    ```
 1. Open [Grafana Alerting](http://localhost:9000/alerting/list) and check out the state of the alert `MimirNotRunning`,
-   which should switch to "Pending" state in about one minute and to "Firing" state after another minute.
-Since we abruptly
+   which should switch to "Pending" state in about one minute and to "Firing" state after another minute. _Note: since we abruptly
    terminated a Mimir replica, Grafana Alerting UI may temporarily show an error when querying rules: the error will
-   auto resolve shortly, as soon as Grafana Mimir internal health checking detects the terminated instance as unhealthy.
+   auto resolve shortly, as soon as Grafana Mimir internal health checking detects the terminated instance as unhealthy._

 Grafana Mimir Alertmanager has not been configured yet to notify alerts through a notification channel.
 To configure the
 Alertmanager you can open the [Contact points](http://localhost:9000/alerting/notifications) page in Grafana and
 set your preferred notification channel.
 Note the email receiver doesn't work in this example because because there's no
 SMTP server running.

+Before adding back our terminated Mimir replica to resolve the alert, go into the Grafana Explore page and query your `sum:up`
+recording rule.
+You should see that value of `sum:up` should have dropped to `2`, now that one replica is down.
+You'll also notice
+that querying for this rule and all other metrics continues to work even though one replica is down.
+This demonstrates that highly
+available Grafana Mimir setups like the three replica deployment in this demo are resilient to outages of individual nodes.

-Finally, to see the alert resolving we can recover from the outage restarting the Grafana Mimir replica that was
+To resolve the alert and recover from the outage, restart the Grafana Mimir replica that was abruptly terminated:
-abruptly terminated:

 1. Start the Grafana Mimir replicas:
    ```bash